Marvel Family: Sobek

-Sobek is an intelligent humanoid crocodile, created and abandoned by the Sivana Family, who befriends the Black Marvel family during the 52 maxi-series after escaping from his cage at the Sivana compound.
+Sobek is an intelligent humanoid crocodile who was created and abandoned by Sivana and befriends the Black Marvel family after escaping.
 Despite his monstrous appearance, the character is portrayed as timid, meek, and good-natured, making him the Black Marvel Family's analogue to Tawky Tawny.
-Sobek reveals a more horrifying side in 52 Week 43, when he convinced a distraught Osiris to change into his mortal form, then suddenly killed and devoured him.
-Sobek was revealed in Week 44 to be the Fourth Horseman, Famine.
-He appeared to have been killed by Black Adam both in self-defense and revenge, but reappears in the 52 Aftermath: The Four Horsemen mini-series reincarnated as a humanoid hyena with cybernetic parts.
+Sobek is later revealed to be Famine, a member of the Four Horsemen of Apokolips.
+He is killed by Black Adam, but is reincarnated as a cyborg humanoid hyena.